Geegtor/Geegtor/README.md

 - 👋 Hi, I’m @Geegtor
 - 👀 I’m interested in JavaScript and Frontend frameworks.
-- 🌱 I got ReactJS as oneLove && NodeJS assecondLove.
+- 🌱 I got ReactJS as oneLove && NodeJS as secondLove.
-- 🔥 I'm keen on Vue && Next frameworks.
+- 🔥 I'm keen on VueJS && NextJS frameworks.
 - 📫 I'm on Telegram @vanilavini

 <!---